pranjal-mittal0/AccessNoxim_v0.3/README.md

 Individual folder in Full Setup contains the Individual readme for helping you in installation.
 1st install system C and then Noxim

+Clone or download this whole repo in your local machine Steps to install SystemC

+STEP 1:

+First of all open terminal (ctrl+alt+T), and type:

+$ sudo apt-get install build-essential

+this will download and install all the necessary compiler tools in your system.

+STEP 2:

+Bring the current working directory in terminal to current repo